 Pact began moving to Microsoft cloud technology in a ‘deliberate and strategic shift' over the last few years.

 The company recently upgraded to the latest release of SAP with SQL 2014 and optimised the server architecture for hybrid cloud deployment, in its most recent work.

 Pact says the move to SQL Server 2014 means the company now needs just 25% of the storage capacity required to run the SAP system, significantly reducing the cost of storage for the new Azure-based SAP environments.

 The storage savings also cascade down to savings in the cost of backups.

-Pact Group has also migrated its development and quality assurance SAP environments from an on-premises data centre to Azure, and built a highly available production disaster recovery environment in Azure using SQL AlwaysOn technology.
+Pact Group has also migrated its development and quality assurance SAP environments from an on-premises data center to Azure, and built a highly available production disaster recovery environment in Azure using SQL AlwaysOn technology.

 “As the core enterprise platform for the business across sales, manufacturing, and finance, SAP is used around the clock,” Ross says.